motherlymuppet/motherlymuppet.github.io/_posts/2019-07-30-The-Partially-Implemented-Interface-Problem.markdown

 ## All Interfaces Should be Tiny?

-That's an interesting proposal.
+It's an interesting proposal.
 What happens if we do make all our interfaces tiny?
-Currently, an interface is a specification declaring multiple required methods.
+Currently, we use interfaces as specifications which declare multiple required functions.
-What would happen if we limited ourselves to interfaces that only declared one method?
+What would happen if we limited ourselves to interfaces that only declared one function?
-If we did that, how is declaring a that a class implements an interface any different to declaring that a class implements a method?
+If we did, is there any difference between a class which implementing an interface and a function?

-The obvious difference is that when using single-method interfaces, multiple classes can declare that they implement the same method.
+The obvious difference is that we can use interfaces as types.
-We end up in a situation where each class and function just declares which methods they support.
+When specifying the parmater list of a function, we can require that a parameter implements an interface, but can't directly require that it provides a (set of) function(s).

-This is a fundamental shift in how we view types.
+If we could do that, it would mean a fundamental shift in how we use types in our code.
 Instead of saying *x should **be** y*, we say *x should **do** a and b and c*.
 This is known as *Structural* typing, as opposed to *Nominal* typing.